Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 1. AUC - Area Under Curve
 2. Balance Accuracy- bAcc (used in TurnGPT)
 3. ROC - An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This curve plots two parameters: True Positive Rate.
 False Positive Rate.
-4. EER - Equal Error Rate
+4. EER - Equal Error Rate (EER is the point at which the false acceptance rate (FAR) and false rejection rate (FRR) are equal.
+In other words, it is the threshold at which the system is equally likely to wrongly accept a non-matching individual as it is to wrongly reject a matching individual.)

 During evaluation, all samples are used without downsampling, i.e., samples of each class in the